-The Garmin G5000 in the Citation Excel and XLS replaces all existing avionics including the autopilot.
-The system has three 14” LCD displays and give operators the latest avionics technology including WAAS/LPV, synthetic vision, engine indication, XM weather, MFD range rings and synthetic vision.
-During the installation, the interior of the aircraft is removed so we can replace all existing avionics wiring, from tip to tail with all new wiring harnesses, which are built in Elliott Aviation’s wiring harness shop.
+The Garmin G5000 in the Citation Excel and XLS replaces all existing avionics, including the autopilot.
+The system has three 14” LCDs and gives operators the latest avionics technology, including WAAS/LPV, synthetic vision, engine indication, XM weather, MFD range rings, and synthetic vision.
+During the installation, the interior of the aircraft is removed so we can replace all existing avionics wiring, from tip to tail, with all new wiring harnesses, which are built in Elliott Aviation’s wiring harness shop.
 All of the heavy existing Honeywell equipment gets replaced, including all avionics in the nose of the aircraft, as well as the cockpit CRT displays.
 The new instrument panel is then installed, which includes touchscreen controllers.
 After the interior components are completed and checked out by a quality control technician, we start the delivery process.
-This includes ground familiarization and a test-flight with your crew and one of Elliott Aviation’s checkout and delivery experts.
+This includes ground familiarization and a test flight with your crew and one of Elliott Aviation’s checkout and delivery experts.

-Depending on equipment, a standalone Garmin G5000 installation in a Citation Excel or XLS is around $500,000 and can be completed in Elliott Aviation’s guaranteed four-week downtime.
-Want to find out more, click here to visit our G5000 page.
+Depending on the equipment, a standalone Garmin G5000 installation in a Citation Excel or XLS is around $500,000 and can be completed in Elliott Aviation’s guaranteed four-week downtime.
+Want to find out more?
+Click here to visit our G5000 page.

 How Can I Properly Maintain My Current Avionics?